Liturgy of Addai and Mari: Absence of the Words of Institution

 The Eucharistic Prayers (or Anaphoras) of all the present Christian Churches that believe in apostolic succession include the Words of Institution, and the relevant Institution narrative, with the sole exception of some versions of the Anaphora of Addai and Mari.

 The oldest manuscript of this anaphora was published by W.F.
 Macomber in 1966 (known as Mar Eshaya text) and dates from about the 10th or 11th century.
 It does not include the Words of Institution, nor do other ancient manuscripts of later date.
-Mar Aprem Mooken of India indicates that many priests of the Assyrian Church of the East follow the old practice of not including the words of institution.
+Mar Aprem Mooken of India indicates that many priests of the Assyrian Church of the East follow the old practice of not including the Words of Institution.
+The practitioners justify the absence of the Words of Institution by the practice of baking sacramental bread by Holy Leaven.

 Some scholars believe that the medieval manuscript represents the 4th-century tradition (or even earlier), while others believe that the Words of Institution were originally present and were later dropped, probably due to the liturgical reform of Mar Isho-Yab III in about AD 650.
 The former include Macomber and Spinks, the latter H. Engerding and E. Mazza.
 B. Botte suggested that the Words of Institution were originally not written but recited from memory.